MazeedahOloko/IMDB-/README.md

 GROUP BY rating
 ORDER BY profit DESC;
 ```
-COCLUSION
+# CONCLUSION
-This ws a very tough data to clean for me.
-And it helped me improved my data cleaning as well as my SQL query knowledge.
+This was a very tough data to clean for me, as it was my first.
+But it helped me improved my data cleaning as well as my SQL query knowledge.